chimericdream/worldofpannotia.com/src/_base_classes/alacritous-hunter.md

     additionalInfo: |
       #### Ex-Alacritous Hunters

       An Alacritous Hunter who ceases to revere nature or changes to a prohibited alignment loses all Alacritous Hunter abilities (including her animal companion, but not including weapon, armor, and shield proficiencies).
-She cannot thereafter gain levels as an Alacritous Hunter until she atones (see the _atonement_ spell description).
+She cannot thereafter gain levels as an Alacritous Hunter until she atones (see the {% spell_link atonement %} spell description).
 ---